-I am a landscape ecologist interested in how species respond to climate change and habitat fragmentation.
+I am an ecologist interested in how species respond to climate change and habitat fragmentation.

 My goal is to conduct research that helps conserve biodiversity under global change.

-My approach is interdisciplinary, incorporating both spatial and molecular analyses at contemporary and historical time scales.
+My approach is interdisciplinary, incorporating spatial and molecular analyses at contemporary and historical time scales.